idptools/metapredict/README.md

 **Changing the title of the generated graph -**
 There are two parameters that the user can change for graph_disorder.
 The first is the name of the title for the generated graph.
 The name by default is blank and the title of the graph is simply *Predicted protein disorder*.
-However, the title can be specified by specifing *title* = "my cool title" would result in a title of *my cool title*.
+However, the title can be specified by specifying *title* = "my cool title" would result in a title of *my cool title*.

 **Example**